Voice from the Stone

-Voice from the Stone is a 2017 American supernatural psychological thriller film directed by Eric D. Howell and written by Andrew Shaw.
-It is based on the novel of the same name by Silvio Raffo.
-The film tells about a young patient of a female psychologist, who gave a promise to the dying mother to remain silent, until her spirit returns.
-The film, was shot in Italy and stars Emilia Clarke, Marton Csokas, Caterina Murino, Remo Girone, Lisa Gastoni and Edward George Dring.
+Voice from the Stone is a 2017 American supernatural gothic psychological horror film directed by Eric D. Howell from a screenplay by Andrew Shaw, based on the 1996 novel of the same name by Silvio Raffo.
+It stars Emilia Clarke, Marton Csokas, Caterina Murino, Remo Girone, Lisa Gastoni and Edward George Dring.
+Shot in Italy, the film follows a young patient of a female psychologist, who gave a promise to the dying mother to remain silent, until her spirit returns.

-The film was released on 28 April 2017 in limited release, video on demand and digital HD.
+The film had its world premiere at the Minneapolis–Saint Paul International Film Festival on April 20, 2017.
+It was released in the United States in select theaters and on video on demand and digital HD on April 28, 2017, by Momentum Pictures.